getgrav/grav-learn/pages/10.migration/chapter.md

 ### Chapter 7

-# Migration from other CMS
+# Migration

-This section is dedicated to support migrations from other CMS like Wordpress
+This section is dedicated to support migrations from other CMSes like Wordpress